Enter your keyword

 Course Duration

-This course will be delivered over 60 weeks as following:
+This course will be delivered over 60 weeks as follows:

 Course Delivery: 50 Weeks (including 14 weeks of practical placement)